“VALTELLINA WINE TRAIL”

 art.
 11 – ATHLETES’ BAG DROP

-At each of the respective race starts in Tirano, Chiuro and Castione Andevenno athletes will be able to drop off a kit bag that will be transported back to the finish in Sondrio to be collected upon arrival.
+At each of the respective race starts in Tirano, Chiuro and Castione Andevenno athletes will be able to drop off a kit bag (before the time specified in the PROGRAMME section of this document) that will be transported back to the finish in Sondrio to be collected upon arrival.
 Please avoid putting valuables or fragile objects in the kit bag for bag drop.
-All of your items must be enclosed within the bag.
+All your items must be enclosed within the bag.
 The organising committee do not accept any responsibility in the event of loss or damage during the transport of the bags.
-Bags will be available for collection in Sondrio.
+Bags will be available for collection in the underground car park underneath the finish zone in Piazza Garibaldi, Sondrio.
 The bag retrieval zone will be signposted.

 art.
 12 – SECURITY AND MEDICAL ASSISTANCE